 How can EMAS be improved?

 In 1993 the European Commission developed the EU Eco-Management and Audit Scheme (EMAS).
-Since then, many companies and other organisations in the EU adopted environmental management systems, including EMAS but also ISO14001 and other systems.
+Since then, many companies and other organisations in the EU adopted environmental management systems, including EMAS, but also ISO14001 and other systems.
 However, there is large variation among Member States in the uptake of EMAS.
-The goal of this study is to identify the factors that underlie these differences in EMAS adoption and to come up with recommendations on how to increase the added value of EMAS for organisations and authorities, through the removal of barriers or the provision of specific incentives.
-The project is led by adelphi consult, supported by Trinomics, SSUP, UBA and IAT.
+The goal of this study was to identify the factors that underlie these differences in EMAS adoption and to come up with recommendations on how to increase the added value of EMAS for organisations and authorities, through the removal of barriers or the provision of specific incentives.

-Based on the objectives one of the key areas for the project are to explore are whether greater take up of EMAS by organisations could be incentivized by greater use of regulatory reliefs such as reduced or eased environmental permitting and inspection requirements, beneficial treatment in procurement, tax breaks or reduced fees.
-A second key area to explore is whether there are synergies between the verified public reporting required by EMAS and the public authorities need for information for environmental law enforcement and compliance.
+One of the key areas of the project was to explore whether greater uptake of EMAS by organisations could be incentivised by greater use of regulatory reliefs such as reduced or eased environmental permitting and inspection requirements, beneficial treatment in procurement, tax breaks or reduced fees.
+A second key area was to explore whether there could be greater synergies between the verified public reporting required by EMAS and the information required by public authorities for environmental law enforcement and compliance.